 The Storefront API helps filter products in a collection based on product type, vendor, variant options, price, and stock status.
 This functionality builds the desired customer experience on a storefront, for instance, the ability to narrow down search results that merchants display to customers.

 A filter tree that contains all filter options.
 (Source: Boost Commerce)

 This is a local pickup example.
 Shopify merchants can display whether a product is in stock and available for local pickup using the Storefront API.
-Therefore, customers can then pick up their online orders at a retail store, a curbside pickup location, or any location that a merchant chooses.
+Therefore, customers can pick up their online orders at a retail store, a curbside pickup location, or any location a merchant chooses.
 (Source: Shopify Developers Platform)

 CEO of Shopify, Tobi Lütke and the Hydrogen Snowboard.
 (Source: Shopify Unite 2021)